Plasmodium vivax: Mosquito stage

-Mosquito Infection and Gamete Formation
+Mosquito infection and gamete formation

-When a female Anopheles mosquito bites an infected person, gametocytes and other stages of the parasite are transferred to the mosquito stomach.
+When a female Anopheles mosquito bites an infected person, gametocytes and other stages of the parasite are transferred to the mosquito's stomach.

 Gametocytes ultimately develop into gametes, a process known as gametogony.

-Microgametocytes become very active, and their nuclei undergo fission (i.e. amitosis) to each give 6-8 daughter nuclei, which becomes arranged at the periphery.
-The cytoplasm develops long thin flagella like projections, then a nucleus enter into each one of these extensions.
+Microgametocytes become very active, and their nuclei undergo fission (i.e. amitosis) to each give 6-8 daughter nuclei, which become arranged at the periphery.
+The cytoplasm develops long thin flagella-like projections, then a nucleus enters into each one of these extensions.
 These cytoplasmic extensions later break off as mature male gametes (microgametes).
 This process of formation of flagella-like microgametes or male gametes is known as exflagellation.

 Macrogametocytes show very little change.
-They develop a cone of reception at one side and becomes mature as macrogametocytes (female gametes).
+They develop a cone of reception at one side and become mature as macrogametocytes (female gametes).

 Fertilization

 Male gametes move actively in the stomach of mosquitoes in search of female gametes.
 Male gametes then enter into female gametes through the cone of reception.
 The complete fusion of 2 gametes results in the formation of zygote.
-Here, fusion of 2 dissimilar gametes occurs, known as anisogamy.
+Here, the fusion of 2 dissimilar gametes occurs, known as anisogamy.

-The zygote remains inactive for sometime but it soon elongates, becomes vermiform (worm-like) and motile.
+The zygote remains inactive for some time but it soon elongates and becomes vermiform (worm-like) and motile.
 It is now known as ookinete.
 The pointed ends of ookinete penetrate the stomach wall and come to lie below its outer epithelial layer.
 Here the zygote becomes spherical and develops a cyst wall around itself.
 The cyst wall is derived partly from the stomach tissues and partly produced by the zygote itself.
 At this stage, the zygote is known as an oocyst.
 The oocyst absorbs nourishment and grows in size.
-Oocysts protrude from the surface of stomach, giving it a blistered appearance.
+Oocysts protrude from the surface of the stomach, giving it a blistered appearance.
 In a highly infected mosquito, as many as 1000 oocysts may be seen.

 Sporogony

-The oocyst nucleus divides repeatedly to form large number of daughter nuclei.
+The oocyst nucleus divides repeatedly to form a large number of daughter nuclei.
 At the same time, the cytoplasm develops large vacuoles and forms numerous cytoplasmic masses.
-These cytoplasmic masses then elongate and a daughter nuclei migrates into each mass.
+These cytoplasmic masses then elongate and a daughter nuclei migrate into each mass.
 The resulting sickle-shaped bodies are known as sporozoites.
 This phase of asexual multiplication is known as sporogony and is completed in about 10–21 days.
-The oocyst then bursts and sporozoites are released into the body cavity of mosquito.
-Sporozoites eventually reach the salivary glands of mosquito via its hemolymph.
+The oocyst then bursts and sporozoites are released into the body cavity of mosquitoes.
+Sporozoites eventually reach the salivary glands of mosquitoes via its hemolymph.
 The mosquito now becomes infectious.
-Salivary glands of a single infected mosquito may contain as many as 200,000 sporozoites.
+The salivary glands of a single infected mosquito may contain as many as 200,000 sporozoites.

-When the mosquito bites a healthy person, thousands of sporozoites are infected into the blood along with the saliva and the cycle starts again.
+When the mosquito bites a healthy person, thousands of sporozoites are injected into the blood along with the saliva and the cycle starts again.